dataforseo/TypeScriptClient/docs/interfaces/IKeywordsDataGoogleTrendsExploreTaskPostRequestInfo.md

 types of items returned
 optional field
-if you don’t specify this field, all items will be presented in the response;
+to speed up the execution of the request, specify one item at a time;
-you can set only one item to speed up the execution of the request possible values:
+possible values:
 "item_types": [
 "google_trends_graph",